U.S. Supreme Court sidesteps major gun rights ruling but more cases loom

 The Manhattan-based 2nd U.S. Circuit Court of Appeals ruled that the regulation advanced the city’s interest in protecting public safety and did not violate the Second Amendment.
 The plaintiffs - local handgun owners and the New York State Rifle & Pistol Association - appealed to the Supreme Court.

-The high court’s last major gun rulings came in 2008 and 2010 when it recognized for the first time that the Second Amendment protects a person’s right to keep a gun at home for self-defense and then extended that decision to the states.
+Alito wrote that gun safety reasons given by the city were dubious and that there is “cause for concern” over how lower courts are applying the Supreme Court’s 2008 precedent recognizing for the first time that the Second Amendment protects a person’s right to keep a gun at home for self-defense.
+The justices in 2010 extended that decision to the states.

 Reporting by Andrew Chung in New York and Lawrence Hurley in Washington; Editing by Will Dunham